cmbrite/FoodTruckProject/README.md

 *Class Lessons

 ## Lessons Learned
 I relied heavily on the car/parking lot example used in class along with reviewing class lessons.
-I am currently still struggling to get from the point of user input to the array with varying length.
+I struggled to get from the point of user input to the array with varying length.
+I referenced knowledge web sites and user submitted how to's which helped me to come up with the correct formulas for the truck average rating and highest rated trucks.
+Rereading the class lessons and practicing the material we had gone over this week also helped me.
+The biggest lesson I learned is that I need to get better asking questions for clarity instead of trying to go it alone.
+My cohort peers have also been aided me in solving problems by asking questions.